 There is an immense amount of work and information that content marketing leaders need to inject brand storytelling into their marketing.
 Talking about the high-level goals and format of your content with your production team is a powerful way to get your creators on the same page for a cohesive brand story while also creating a unifying language that makes it easier to advocate for the power of storytelling to executive-level leadership.

 And it all comes down to the simplest of distinctions: Do you want to be a brand that talks, or a brand that speaks?
 Be a brand that speaks, that shares its story rather than selling it, and your production team will never be at a loss for new, engaging content to create.

-To learn more about how brands can harness the power of storytelling in their marketing, pre-order Storynomics by Skyword CEO Tom Gerace and renowned screenwriter Robert McKee, out on March 20, 2018.
+To learn more about how brands can harness the power of storytelling in their marketing, order Storynomics by Skyword CEO Tom Gerace and renowned screenwriter Robert McKee.